vijay-eis/rfcs/text/0000-localizing-api-messages.md

   - validation messages
   - informational messages
   - system error messages
-  - Messages with dynamic content.
-For E.g Loan CANNOT be renewed more than {n} times
 - Define naming convention to be used for keys
 - [Plural Syntax](https://wiki.folio.org/display/I18N/How+To+translate+FOLIO#HowTotranslateFOLIO-Pluralsyntax)
+- Runtime values that are to be localized (E.g. Patron Groups)

 ### Out of Scope Requirements/Use cases
 - Process for managing (decoupled from lokalise.com) translations